Find ways to make the small job worthwhile, such as waiting for the off-season, or bundling several small jobs together.

 This applies doubly if you need any exterior work, like repairing a deck.
 Most homeowners don’t think to do exterior work in cold weather, but that’s when these contractors have the most availability.
 Yes, it might take a little bit longer, especially if the weather gets unruly, but the job will still get done — and possibly cost you way less.

-4. Send a Snap
+#4 Send a Picture

 Trying to find a contractor for your small job might seem like an Olympian endeavor for one seemingly small (but endlessly frustrating) reason: You can’t get them to come out and give you a darn quote.